aiqa-cotc/cotc-governance-framework/protocol/cotc-protocol.md

 The data category incorporates comprehensive data lineage tracking that follows sensitive information through complex AI processing pipelines, including training data provenance, model intermediate states, and output data derivation.
 This lineage tracking is essential for demonstrating compliance with right-to-erasure requirements, understanding the scope of data breaches, and providing the detailed audit trails required for regulatory investigations.
 The audit trail management includes cryptographic verification to prevent the audit log manipulation observed in some AI deception incidents.

+**Data Category Schema (JSON)**
+This JSON file defines the structure and requirements for the Data Category, including privacy controls, regulatory compliance, and data lineage tracking.
 [cotc_protocol_code_23.json](./cotc_protocol_code_23.json)

 ## Multi-Agent Validation Implementation